Bartholomey/the_lake_redoubt/julija/18_chapter_eighteen.md

 *Shadowy gentleman: Yes, I see: your very own spiritual Switzerland.*

+Yes ...

-These parts are slightly contaminated now, though.
+You sound different today.
+Why is your voice so twisted?
+Anyway, these parts are slightly contaminated now, though.
 I wish I knew how to get rid of you.

-Senčno postavo spomnim, da ga je v Deželo Ravnin zvlekla Julija oziroma posledice njenega divjanja.

-*Senčna postava: “Da, za razliko od gospoda Flapsa, nisem povsem tvoj; moj glas v sebi nosi inozemski ton.
-Zato mojo prisotnost smatraš za neko vrsto oskrumbe.”*
+I remind him that he was dragged to my realm by Julija, that is by the consequences of her bestial behaviour.

+*Shadowy gentleman: “Yes, unlike mister Flaps, I am not completely tvoj; moj glas v sebi nosi inozemski ton.
+Which is why you regard my presence as a sort of desecration.”*

 **130**

-The woman with the unflinching face. —That crushing pressure in my chest ...
+*The woman with the unflinching face.* — That crushing pressure in my chest ...
 Eleven years more?
 My heart will stop on its own; the sadness will paralyze it.
 It’s suffocating my mind as well.
 It was barely noticeable twelve hours ago.
 Then it came slowly – like a tide.
 I want to cry, or at least groan, yet I can’t.
 I want to transform into the weeping Julija; fly away, leave everything behind.
 I want to scream, cry, and laugh.
 Everything is so absurd right now.

 **131**